typesafehub/scalalogging/README.md

 ScalaLogging is published to the Sonatype OSS snapshot and release repositories.
 As the Sonatype OSS release repository is mirrored to Maven Central (with a certain delay), you can use releases without adding custom resolvers to your sbt build definition or custom repositories to your Maven POM.
 The group id (organization) is `com.typesafe` and the artifact id (name) is `scalalogging-slf4j`.

-The following example shows how to add a dependency to the latest **release** version of ScalaLogging to your sbt (0.12.0 or later) build definition:
+The following example shows how to add a dependency to the latest **release** version of ScalaLogging to your sbt (0.12.x) build definition:

     libraryDependencies += "com.typesafe" %% "scalalogging-slf4j" % "0.4.0" cross CrossVersion.full

-The following example shows how to add a dependency to the latest **snapshot** version of ScalaLogging to your sbt (0.12.0 or later) build definition:
+The following example shows how to add a dependency to the latest **snapshot** version of ScalaLogging to your sbt (0.12.x) build definition:

     resolvers += Opts.resolver.sonatypeSnapshots